“When they observe your chaste conduct accompanied by fear.”

 When non-Christian husbands witness the powerful testimony of a pure life of his wife, it will thaw his icy heart.
 She is to do this without becoming preachy to him (v.1).

 “Observe” – even the hard-hearted husband will pay attention to a pure life.
-“Observe” means to intensely investigate his wife’s life.
+“Observe” means to investigate his wife’s life intensely.
 The close husband-wife relationship will reveal the reality of Jesus Christ in the pressures of marriage.
 The husband cannot miss what his wife is truly about.
 He cannot overlook her salvation and the impact it made on her life.

 “Chaste” simply means pure.
 It may carry the idea of blameless in this verse.
 This is purity in the broadest sense, not just sexual purity.
 It is the life that permeates everything that the wife does.
 Her husband observes every decision she makes, every action she takes with her children.